 Pliny the Elder, the Roman botanist and historian wrote in the early century A.D that expensive frankincense resins had made the southern Arabians rich.
 At that time, the Arabians were known as some of the richest people on earth, due primarily to their mass production of frankincense.

 Interesting enough, there are quite some mentions of the use of frankincense in the Bible.
-It is evident from the Bible that one of the three wise men presented baby Jesus with a gift of frankincense.
+It is evident from the Bible that one of the three wise men presented baby Jesus with a gift of frankincense, myrrh, and gold.
 The value of it may have been tremendously high during that time.

 The Egyptians considered it as a all-cure.
 Historically, it was used to treat asthma, bronchitis, snake bites, diarrhea, swellings and other ailments.
 It was also quite popular in traditional Chinese medicine and Ayurveda.